 Legacy, Lament, and Light

 The second half deepened into reflection.
 Eli Eli, Hannah Szenes’ timeless prayer, became a transcendent trio by Fisher, Goodridge, and Sharp, followed by You’ll Never Walk Alone sung by Bavli with a purity that drew tears.
-Elements of the Torah, ancient Scripture, and prayers were delivered musically with heart and power.

 Following this, the legendary Deborah Conway AM and Willy Zygier performed As Sweet As Battles Won, Book of Life, and Too Loud.
 Their seasoned artistry and poetic conviction bridged decades of Jewish creativity, reminding all present of music’s sacred power to chronicle both exile and homecoming.
 Their inclusion was an artistic choice and a symbolic passing of the torch; Conway and Zygier helped establish SHIR’s predecessor, Shir Madness, more than a decade ago.